Eastquote/LostAndFound/README.md

 }
 ```

-(A notable blemish on this code is the fact that SpeakerDef and SceneDef data are still [populated in hardcode](https://github.com/Eastquote/LostAndFound/blob/main/src/Dialogue.cpp#L17) -- best practice would be for them to be read in from JSON files or similar, so other team members could create/edit them without touching the codebase directly.
+(A notable limitation of this code is the fact that SpeakerDef and SceneDef data are still [populated in hardcode](https://github.com/Eastquote/LostAndFound/blob/main/src/Dialogue.cpp#L17) -- best practice would be for them to be read in from JSON files or similar, so other team members could create/edit them without touching the codebase directly.
 As I was solo-ing this project with a lot of other features on my plate, I deprioritized this task, but it would be Job #1 if I were to return to this system for further improvements.)

 ## CODE SAMPLE 3 : [LIGHT SYSTEM](https://github.com/Eastquote/LostAndFound/blob/main/src/Light.h)
 ![](https://github.com/Eastquote/LostAndFound/blob/main/data/docs/LightHeader.jpg)<br>
-This circular Light actor has potential to used in a wide variety of contexts, so it was important to give it exactly the right set of features to do its job as elegantly as possible.
+This circular `Light` actor has potential to used in a wide variety of contexts, so it was important to give it exactly the right set of features to do its job as elegantly as possible.

-Of particular note is a nice bit of coroutine business in the [InterpScale()](https://github.com/Eastquote/LostAndFound/blob/main/src/Light.cpp#L28) and [ManageInterpScale()](https://github.com/Eastquote/LostAndFound/blob/main/src/Light.cpp#L32) functions, which allow me to change the size of a given Light actor over a specified duration in seconds:
+Of particular note is a nice bit of coroutine business in the [`InterpScale()`](https://github.com/Eastquote/LostAndFound/blob/main/src/Light.cpp#L28) and [`ManageInterpScale()`](https://github.com/Eastquote/LostAndFound/blob/main/src/Light.cpp#L32) functions, which allow me to change the size of a given `Light` actor over a specified duration in seconds:

 ```cpp
 TaskHandle<> Light::InterpScale(float in_targetScale, float in_duration) {